 As search engines have evolved they have become more adept at detecting and shutting down techniques that try to manipulate programs.
 This is because a search engine needs to respond to its users and deliver the most pertinent results.
 Modern digital marketing shouldn’t follow this old way of working, because it just doesn’t work anymore.

 Don’t think of your website as a static document.
 It’s not a billboard with your company name and contact details, and it’s certainly not an optional extra to gain a little more revenue.
 Your website is your best salesperson.
 It needs to inform your customers and clients, and it needs to offer them something worthwhile.

 Chasing rankings on Google for particular terms is still trying to manipulate the system, and there is no way that any business owner can be clever enough to beat an engine that has been put together by some of the most talented minds on Earth.

 Think of your online presence as an entity that is rooted into every element of your business.
 If you are putting content up on your site think about how it enriches your brand and what it provides for the people you want to contact.
 Think about what your customers want, not the search engines, and then give it to them.

 A common issue in the recruitment sector is that businesses will often post vacancies on site, but fail to promote these pages via other means.
 Remember that your personnel are the people that you want to reach.
 The easier you make that, by disseminating via social media and e-mail contacts, the easier it will be for you to find and deploy the resources you need.
 Twitter is a great tool to get your job vacancies out into the big wide world, often your website’s content management system will let you feed straight into Twitter and other social media so that you don’t need to post onto individual social medias.

-If you are interested in taking your digital marketing forwards, SEO 24/7 can offer professional advice, guidance and assistance to show your customers what you can do for them.
+If you are interested in taking your digital marketing forwards, Novi Digital can offer professional advice, guidance and assistance to show your customers what you can do for them.
 Give us a call on 01524 510 570 and let us show you what we can do.